True-North-Intelligent-Algorithms/tnia-python/docs/3rdpartytools/inteloneapi.md

 ## Linking Intel oneAPI

+## Intel IPP

 For IPP see [these instructions](https://www.intel.com/content/www/us/en/docs/ipp/developer-guide-oneapi/2022-2/linking-options.html)

 Note:  There are both static and dynamic versions of the library.
 There are also non-threaded and threaded versions.
 You need to use the table to choose the linking model and the threading model then link using the appropriate directory and libary names.

+## Intel MKL

+As with IPP a number of choices have to be made (dynamic vs static linking, operating system, threading model).
+Intel provides a link advisor page with drop down menus to aid with finding the correct linking see [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-link-line-advisor.html#gs.u014x8)